ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ```
 Leaving them as "" means that it will ask you when the script runs, so you can set it up to ask you every question or none at all.

-It's actually a python script so theoretically any variable from the script can be changed in there
+It's actually a python script so theoretically any variable from the script can be changed in there.

 <br><br>